ced4rtree/daedalus/README.md

 ### dwmblocks

-Includes battery, internet speed, brightness and sound level (both have live updates on button press), cpu and ram usage, as well as the date.
+Includes internet speed, brightness, sound, and battery level (all have live updates on button press), cpu (inaccurate, but fairly ok estimate) and ram usage, as well as the date.

-The brightness, sound, and net functions are dependent on some scripts from my scripts repo
+The brightness, sound, and net functions are dependent on some scripts from my scripts repo, in conjunction with buttons specified in my dwm build

 ### zsh